 Fighting for Murad were his slave soldiers the Janissaries.
-These were men who had been selected by Ottoman authorities when they were young boys, brought up as Muslims and given military training.
-The Janissaries were devoted to asceticism, celibacy, to behavior that matched Islamic values, the ways of brave men and camaraderie with each other.
+These were men who had been selected when they were young boys, brought up as Muslims and given military training.
+The Janissaries were devoted to asceticism, celibacy, to behavior that matched Islamic values.
 They were proud warriors, an effective fighting force with esprit de corps and eager for the glory that goes with military victory.

-Christians from Asia Minor were willingly serving Murad's regime.
-Most Christians had remained in Asia Minor with the coming of the Turks, and under the Ottomans they had continued to live as free people.
+Meanwhile, most Christians had remained in Asia Minor with the coming of the Turks, and under the Ottomans they lived as free people.
 Some of them served Ottoman society as professionals of various kinds.
 Some served in the sultan's government.
-And some young men in the conquered territories had converted to Islam in order to serve in Murad's military.
+And in the conquered territories some had converted to Islam in order to serve in Murad's military.

-In the Balkans, Murad the Second was expanding.
+Murad II expanded in the Balkans.
 He invaded Serbia in 1439.
 He forced rulers in Bosnia and Herzegovina to pay tribute.
-Across Christendom people were alarmed, and another Crusade was called.
-King Ladislas I of Hungary put troops in the field against the Turks.
+Across Christendom people were again alarmed, and another Crusade was called.
+King Ladislaus I of Hungary put troops in the field against the Turks.
 Murad fought in Transylvania and was defeated there, giving Christendom new encouragement.
 Crusaders from all major European countries went to the aide of King Ladislas I of Hungary, and they drove Murad's forces from Naisus and Sophia.
 Scenting what they believed was victory, more crusaders flooded into Hungary.
 A Crusader army of around 50,000 crossed the Danube River and was heading southward intent on driving Islam back to Asia Minor.
 Murad intercepted them at Kosovo in October 1448 and defeated them, securing Ottoman rule south of the Danube River, and the Ottomans regained Walachia (Wallachia) as a vassal state.

-Mehmed moved against the troublesome city of Constantinople, beginning a siege that lasted fifty-four days.
+Mehmed II demonstrated his toughness by moving against the troublesome city of Constantinople, beginning a siege that lasted fifty-four days.
 Disputes between those from the west and the Eastern Orthodox defenders of Constantinople had helped weaken the city.
-The city had also been weakened economically.
+Constantinople had also been weakened economically.
 It had only a fraction of the population of centuries before.
 A massive artillery bombardment of Constantinople's triple wall was engineered by mercenaries from the West – a task taking several hundred oxen to move the cannon and about a hundred men working together to load and fire.
-The cannon that was first used cracked after two day's of use.
-Other cannon were employed, and on May 29, 1453, after 54 days of taking hits, Constantinople's wall broke.
+The cannon that was first used cracked after two days of use.
+Other cannons were employed, and on May 29, 1453, after 54 days of taking hits, Constantinople's wall broke.
 Mehmed and his troops entered the city and easily defeated what was left of its defenders.
 Then Mehmed went to the great cathedral of the Eastern Orthodox Christians, the Hagia Sofia, and ordered it changed to a Mosque.

 Despite what had been the gradual demise of Constantinople, its fall came as a shock to much of Europe.
 It was viewed as the fall of Rome again – around a thousand years after the real Rome had been overrun.

 The year after he took Constantinople, Mehmed annexed much of Serbia.
 The warring between the West and the Ottomans continued, partly on land and partly at sea.
 Hungarians allied with Serbs defended Belgrade.
 The Papacy's navy joined in the struggle by entering the Aegean Sea.
-Mehmed failure to conquer Belgrade encouraged Pope Calextus II, and he believed that Christendom could liberate the Balkans, Palestine and Asia from Islam.
+Mehmed's failure to conquer Belgrade encouraged Pope Calextus II, and the pope believed that Christendom could liberate the Balkans, Palestine and Asia from Islam.